 The first way to counter fear is to prepare for it.
 People naturally fear the unknown.
 That is what military training is all about.
 Navy Seals spend about 75% of their time training and 25% of their time on operations.
 Likewise, SAS squadrons rotate between active duty, being on standby and rest and recuperation, with the least amount of time actually on operations.
 Skills and training are practised constantly to the point where it becomes second nature (it puts an automatic response in the brain’s computer) to the point where it’s boring so that when an operator is facing a threat, they know exactly how to defuse the situation.

 MENTAL STRENGTH HACK #8: MEDITATION IS NOT OVERRATED

 Meditation is the process of calming the mind (Mental).
 It is useful when you have a lot of thoughts to handle in your head.
 You can use meditation to help bring clarity, calmness and concentration.
-It is attributed to the practise of self-awareness, it aids your immune system, and it has been discovered that it even slows ageing and ultimately leads to all-around happiness.
+It is attributed to the practice of self-awareness, it aids your immune system, and it has been discovered that it even slows aging and ultimately leads to all-around happiness.

 The aim of meditation is to feel relaxed, yet focused.
 How to meditate:

 - Find a quiet place you can sit calmly, alone with no distractions.

 - Breathe deeply and calmly, regulating each inhales and exhales.

 - Concentrate on relaxing each muscle in your body, one at a time, as if they’re made of butter softening in the sun.

 - Concentrate on a reassuring word or phrase like ‘happy’ or ‘success’ to let go of other words.